 The course traces the main events that characterized the forming of the European Union.
 It begins by emphasizing the needs and aspirations behind the first steps of European integration that emerged from the ruins of World War II.
 It then continues by outlining the issues behind a number of turning points of the process, and highlighting the national issues of large European countries like the UK, France or Germany.
-The last part of the seminar is devoted to the more recent history of the Union and to the current institutional setting.
+The last part of the seminar is devoted to the more recent history of the Union

-The European Identities The European Security Strategy I &II Turkey: The identity and Political Issues
+European Identities European Security Strategy I &II Turkey: The identity and Political Issues